-- Integrate vibrant displays and greenery, public art, seating opportunities, better lighting, and paving treatments - The large intersection can be designed to be more pedestrian scale through the placement of attractive, high quality buildings and spaces close to the intersection development features should be locally relevant, recognizing and celebrating the landscapes, history, heritage, and significant people of the area.
+- Integrate vibrant displays and greenery. public art, seating opportunities, better lighting, and paving treatments - The large intersection can be designed to be more pedestrian scale through the placement of attractive, high quality buildings and spaces close to the intersection he names of streets, sub-districts, neighbourhoods, parks, public monuments, infrastructure, and other development features should be locally relevant, recognizing and celebrating the landscapes, history, heritage, and significant people of the area.